emreg00/repurpose/README.md

 Using this platform we investigate the effect using unseen data in the test set in similarity-based classification.

-See Jupyter (IPython) [Notebook](repurpose.ipynb) for reproducing the analysis presented in the manuscript.
+See Jupyter (IPython) [Notebook](repurpose.ipynb) for reproducing the analysis presented in the manuscript and example runs.

 ## Requirements
 The Python platform has the following dependencies: